jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 ]
 ```

-now lets tie the questions to our functions
+Now lets tie the questions to our functions

-when they want to add a task we need to ask what the task is
+When they want to add a task we need to ask what the task is

 ```js
 const doAddTask = store => {